bridgecrew-perf6/coolstart/README.md

 Static uses [eleventy-img](https://www.11ty.dev/docs/plugins/image/) and a nunjucks shortcode name `picture` to generate responsive images.

+**Note:** The images will be all stored in the `img` folder in the root directory so name relative paths accordingly, configuration can also be changed in `.eleventy.js`

 The shortcude is structured like this:

 ```njk